At Seeed Studio, we have a lot of LoRa and LoRaWan products. In today’s blog, we will take you to have a deep review of LoRa and LoRaWAN.

 - Introduction to MAC commands

-1.1 The differences between Lora and LoraWAN
+1.1 The differences between LoRa and LoraWAN

 LoRa is one of the low-power wide-area network communication technologies, and it is Semtech’s proprietary ultra-long-distance wireless transmission technology based on spread spectrum technology.
-LoRaWAN is a set of communication protocols and system architecture designed for LoRa long-distance communication networks.
+LoRaWAN is a set of communication protocols and system architecture designed for LR long-distance communication networks.
 It is a media access control (MAC) layer protocol.

 LoRa = PHY Layer